-EIP-2535 Diamond Standard is a contract standard that standardizes contract interfaces and implementation details to implement the diamond pattern.
+EIP-2535 Diamonds is a contract standard that standardizes contract interfaces and implementation details to implement the diamond pattern.
 The standardization makes integration with tools and other software possible.

 The diamond pattern is a contract that uses a fallback function to delegate function calls to multiple other contracts called facets.
 Conceptually a diamond can be thought of as a contract that gets its external functions from other contracts.
 A diamond has four standard functions (called the loupe) that report what functions and facets a diamond has.
 A diamond has a

 DiamondCutevent that reports all functions/facets that are added/replaced/removed on a diamond, making upgrades on diamonds transparent.

 The diamond pattern is a code implementation and organization strategy.
 The diamond pattern makes it possible to implement a lot of contract functionality that is compartmented into separate areas of functionality, but still using the same Ethereum address.
 The code is further simplified and saves gas because state variables are shared between facets.

 Diamonds are not limited by the maximum contract size which is 24KB.

 Facets can be deployed once and reused by any number of diamonds.

 Diamonds can be upgradeable or immutable.
 They can be upgradeable and at a later date become immutable.
 Diamonds support fine-grained upgrades which means it is possible to add/replace/remove only the parts desired.
 Everything does not have to be redeployed in order to make a change.
 A diamond does not solve all upgrade issues and problems but makes some things easier and better.